-This document is prepared under direction of the Executive Director, Security and Risk Management or designee with information provided by respective municipal police agencies with jurisdiction for each campus, Campus Executive Directors, Directors of Student Affairs, Title IX Coordinator, Clinical Coordinators, and contracted security partners.
+This document is prepared under direction of the Vice President, Safety & Security with information provided by respective municipal police agencies with jurisdiction for each campus, Campus Executive Directors, Directors of Student Affairs, Title IX Coordinator, Clinical Coordinators, and contracted security partners.
 It summarizes campus programs, policies, and procedures designed to enhance your personal safety while you work or study at West Coast University.

-Each year, an e-mail notification, regarding the availability of this report, is made to all enrolled students providing the website to access the report.
+Each year, an e-mail notification, regarding the availability of this report, is sent to all enrolled students providing the website to access the report.
 Faculty and associates receive a similar notification via their email.